Can I afford an Aga? Running costs explained

 A good investment

 As we’ve already mentioned, the cost of running an AGA largely depends on which model you buy.
-You have the choice of a two-oven, three-oven or four-oven AGA, which can run on electricity, gas or oil, depending on your preference.
+You now have the choice of AGA Everyday where ovens and hotplates can be independently controlled and turned on and off as you need them or left to run on a lower setting or AGA 24/7 which are on all the time.
+As an example, some AGAs left on an economy setting will cost just £7.55 per week to run.
 Whether you’re after two, three or four ovens, the 13-amp electric models cost the most to run.
 A two-oven 13-amp model will set you back £32.87 a week, a three-oven costs £37.35 a week and a four-oven is a whopping £40.34 a week!

 In fact, unless you choose to opt for the smaller City 60, TC3 or Dual Electric models, the cheapest option is the 30-amp electric models.
 For a two-oven you can look to spend just £15.16 per week and a four-oven will consume around £18.48 of electricity a week.
 However, if you’re after a three-oven model, your cheapest option is actually natural gas at £17.33 a week.